benc-uk/kube-workshop/08-helm-ingress/readme.md

 # 🌎 Helm & Ingress

-For this section we'll touch on some more advanced topics, the key ones being the use of Helm and introducing an ingress controller to our cluster.
-The ingress will let us further refine the networking our app deployment
+For this section we'll touch on two slightly more advanced topics, the key ones being the use of Helm and introducing an ingress controller to our cluster.
+The ingress will let us further refine & improve the networking aspects of the app we've deployed.

 ## 🗃️ Namespaces

-So far we've worked in a single _Namespace_ called `default` but Kubernetes allows you create additional _Namespaces_ in order to logically group and separate your resources.
+So far we've worked in a single _Namespace_ called `default`, but Kubernetes allows you create additional _Namespaces_ in order to logically group and separate your resources.

 > 📝 NOTE: Namespaces do not provide network isolation or a way to segregate apps in a multi-tenanted fashion, the underlying resources (Nodes) remain shared.
-There are ways to achieve these aspects but it's far beyond the scope of this workshop.
+There are ways to achieve these outcomes but it's far beyond the scope of this workshop.

 Create a new namespace for the ingress we will be deploying: